 Want to take your Berkshires leaf peeping getaway to the next level?
-Up the excitement and fun with a fall foliage train ride through the Hoosac Valley on the Berkshire Scenic Railway!
+Up the excitement and fun with fall foliage train rides through the Hoosac Valley on the Berkshire Scenic Railway!

 Fall foliage season is upon us.
 As autumn works its magic, the Berkshires’ bountiful bright greens begin their seasonal shift to that welcome rainbow of warm colors.
 Bright reds and golds, browns, yellows, oranges, tans, and everything in between conspire to delight our eyes as fall’s lush palette spreads its seasonal hues across the landscape.
 Leaf-peeping season here in the Berkshires typically begins mid-to-late September and peaks early-to-mid October.

 There are so many ways to get out and enjoy nature’s spectacular autumn show.
 Fall foliage drives, hikes, bike rides, paddling trips, and more.
 For those looking for something even more fantastic, however, it’s hard to beat a fall foliage train ride aboard the Berkshire Scenic Railway.
 In fact, Yankee Magazine ranked it as one of the “Top 10 foliage train rides in New England!”

 Berkshire Scenic Railway offers a variety of Hoosac Valley train rides throughout their season, including fall foliage train rides every fall.